Master of Science in Experimental Medicine (MSc)

 Keown, Paul Anthony (immune response in transplantation and autoimmune disease, and ranges from molecular genetics to healthcare economics)

 Kitson, Clifford Neil (biological membranes that form the permeability barrier of the skin, and in how these properties may be altered in common and uncommon disorders of the skin)

-Knight, Rodney (Social Contexts; Sexualized use of substances; Substance-related harms; Sexual and Gender Minority Health; Health Equity)
+Knight, Rodney (Social sciences; Sexualized use of substances; Substance-related harms; Sexual and Gender Minority Health; Health Equity)

-Kopp, Janel (Pancreas; Pancreatic cancer; Pancreatic development; Modeling cancer)
+Kopp, Janel (Genomics; Modeling cancer; Pancreas; Pancreatic cancer; Pancreatic development)

 Krahn, Andrew (management of cardiac arrhythmias; investigation of genetic causes of arrhythmias, causes of loss of consciousness and implantable arrhythmia device monitoring)

 Sample Thesis Submissions

 Experimental Medicine offers research opportunities in the following specialties: cardiology, cancer biology, dermatology, gastroenterology, hematology/oncology, infectious diseases, molecular medicine, nephrology, neurology, and respiratory medicine.
 All these fields can involve patients and/or experimental animal models.